eralpship/web-dev-workshop/docs/adding-pages.md

   }
 ```

-We won't take `children` prop anymore.
-So we deleted the `PageLayoutProps` altogether.
-In React-Router, nested route's children routes are injected into `<Outlet />` element instead.
-That's why we replaced `{children}` with `<Outlet />` also.
+We deleted the `PageLayoutProps` altogether since we won't take `children` props anymore.
+In React-Router, nested route's children routes are injected into `<Outlet />` element's instead.
+That's why we replaced `{children}` with `<Outlet />`.

 Next is to implement nested routes in `App.tsx`

-We will handle `/` as the root path and render `PageLayout` for it.

-All the existing `Route`s go under `/` route definition as children.
+We will handle `/` as the root path and render a `PageLayout` for it.
+All the existing `Route`s go under the `/` route definition as children.

-Then we remove `/` from their paths because that is already being handled by the parent router.
-So,
+We then remove `/` from the paths because it is already being handled by the parent router like so;

 - `/` becomes `index`
 - `/weather` becomes `weather`